Skip Breadcrumb Links

 - A child whom you adopted outside Canada and you were a Canadian citizen or permanent resident living in Canada at the time the adoption took place, or a child whom you intend to adopt in Canada

-- Your brother or sister, nephew or niece, grandson or granddaughter, if he or she is an orphan, under 18 years of age and not married or in a common-law relationship
+- Your brother or sister, nephew or niece, grandson or granddaughter, if they are an orphan, under 18 years of age and they do not have a spouse, common-law partner, or conjugal partner.

-- Any other person with whom you have family relationship if you do not have a spouse, common-law partner, conjugal partner, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, registered Indian or permanent resident or whom you may sponsor.
-If you believe you are in this situation, contact the Citizenship and Immigration Canada Call Centre.
+- Any other person with whom you have a family relationship if you do not have a spouse, common-law partner, conjugal partner, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, a registered Indian, a permanent resident or whom you may sponsor

 Who is a dependent child?

 For sponsorship purposes, a dependent child may be your own child or those of the person you are sponsoring.
-According to Citizenship and Immigration Canada, they must:
+According to Immigration, Refugees and Citizenship Canada, they must:

 - Be under the age of 22 and not a spouse or common-law partner; or

 - Have depended substantially on the financial support of a parent since before the age of 22 and are unable to provide for themselves due to a medical condition.

 Many settlement agencies can help you with your sponsorship application.
 To find help in your area, go to Services Near Me and search for "settlement services" in your area.

 For More Information